microsoftly/BotTester/README.md

     // should this field not be provided, it will default to chai
     assertionLibrary: string,

+    // certain test runners need to pass in a context.
+Currently, the following runners require this
+    //    1) ava
+    testContext: {}
 }
 ```
 if timeout is defined, then a particular ```runTest()``` call will fail if it does not receive each expected message within the timeout period of time set in the options.